-One popular method for authenticating and authorizing users is to use OAuth 2.0.
-This approach relies upon an authentication server to communicate with the API server in order to grant access.
+One popular method for authenticating and authorizing users is OAuth 2.0.
+This approach relies on an authentication server to communicate with the API server to grant access.
 You often see OAuth 2.0 when you’re using a site and are prompted to log in using a service like Twitter, Google, or Facebook.

 There are a few varieties of OAuth — namely, “one-legged OAuth” and “three-legged OAuth.”
 One-legged OAuth is used when you don’t have sensitive data to secure.
-This might be the case if you’re just retrieving general, read-only information (such as news articles).
+This might be the case if you’re just retrieving general, read-only information.

 In contrast, three-legged OAuth is used when you need to protect sensitive data.
-There are three groups interacting in this scenario:
+Three groups are interacting in this scenario: